-A MicroEJ classpath variable named EDC-1.2 is available, according to the selected foundation core library.
-This MicroEJ classpath variable is always required in the build path of a MicroEJ project; and all others libraries depend on it.
+The EDC API Module must be added to the module.ivy of the MicroEJ Application Project.
+This MicroEJ module is always required in the build path of a MicroEJ project; and all others libraries depend on it.
 This library provides a set of options.
 Refer to the chapter Application Options which lists all available options.